Tulip allows you to build two types of dashboards to visualize your progress towards hitting production goals:

 Here’s a quick diagram of the process:

-In Tulip, you can build shop floor dashboards in the App Builder to take advantage of all the interactive features of apps.
+In Tulip, you can build shop floor dashboards in the App Editor to take advantage of all the interactive features of apps.
 Then, you can run the Tulip Player on a touch screen on the floor to allow any team member to dig into the metrics.

 Here's a diagram of the process: